Update February 2018

 Through homeopathist Em Colley, who we'd already been in touch with through a close friend (thanks Lauren!!) and Yes to Life, we were recommended to consult with renowned cancer specialist Patricia Peat.
 In our first conversation with her, we were highly recommended a specialist cancer clinic abroad that use a strict regime of hyperbaric oxygen therapy, heat therapy, pure IVs of vitamin C/B17 etc and a unique method of using glucose suppressors to starve the cancer cells of any sugar.
-Once the cancer cells are fully starvacious, Dan would then have a very high dose of chemotherapy mixed with glucose.
-This would mean the cancer cells would devour both the glucose and chemotherapy making it so much more targeted than standard IV based chemo treatments.
+Once the cancer cells are fully starvacious, Dan would then have a dose of "Insulin Potentiated Chemotherapy".
+This would mean the cancer cells would devour both the glucose and chemotherapy making it so much more targeted.
 They have an 80% remission rate!

 Dan needs a lot of help from a lot of people to help him get to the specialised clinic(s) abroad and get the treatment he needs.
 Please get involved in anyway that you can!